syncfusion-content/fileformat-docs/FileFormat/PDF/Working with BookMarks.md

 ## Adding Bookmarks in a PDF

 The **PdfBookmarkBase** collection represents the bookmarks in a PDF document.
-To add a bookmark in a new PDF document, use the below code snippets.
+To add a bookmark in a new PDF document, use the following code examples.

 {% highlight c# %}
 [C#]

-//Create a new document.
+//Creates a new document.

 PdfDocument document = new PdfDocument();

-//Add a page.
+//Adds a page.

 PdfPage page = document.Pages.Add();

-//Create document bookmarks.
+//Creates document bookmarks.

 PdfBookmark bookmark = document.Bookmarks.Add("Page 1");

-//Set the destination page.
+//Sets the destination page.

 bookmark.Destination = new PdfDestination(page);

-//Set the destination location.
+//Sets the destination location.

 bookmark.Destination.Location = new PointF(20, 20);

-//Set the text style and color.
+//Sets the text style and color.

 bookmark.TextStyle = PdfTextStyle.Bold;

 bookmark.Color = Color.Red;

-//Save and close the PDF document.
+//Saves and closes the PDF document.

 document.Save("Output.pdf");